QMSS-GR5069-Spring2021/group-project-group-2-dl-xc-xl/README.md

 ### Question 3：
 This task is inferential.
 You are going to try to explain why a constructor wins a season between 1950 and 2010.
 Fit a model using features that make theoretical sense to describe F1 racing between 1950 and 2010.
 Clean the data, and transform it as necessary, including dealing with missing data.
 [Remember, this will almost necessarily be an overfit model where variables are selected because they make sense to explain F1 races between 1950 and 2010, and not based on algorithmic feature selection]

+Used logistic regression to explain why a constcutor wins a season between 1950 and 2010, and found that the total points for each constructor is the most influential factor that would increase the constructor's odds of wining the season